What is Dismas Ministry’s mission?

 Can only Catholic Inmates receive these resources?

-Although we provide what is lacking to Catholic Inmates, inmates of any faith may request our services.
+Although we provide what is lacking to Catholic Prisoners, inmates of any faith may request our services.
 We also collaborate with non-Catholic prison chaplains who assist us in distributing our materials.
-Because the prison chaplains and inmates have little or no funds of their own, the materials we send a are free.
+Because the prison chaplains and prisoners have little or no funds of their own, the materials we send a are free.
 This is possible because of donors who care about the spiritual needs of their brothers and sisters in prison.
 By their gift they serve Christ among the incarcerated because he said: “I was in prison and you visited me” (Matthew 25:36).
-We believe that inmates are capable of lasting, spiritual change with help and encouragement from their faith community.
+We believe that prisoners are capable of lasting, spiritual change with help and encouragement from their faith community.

 Are there any other resources that Dismas Ministry publishes?